 Low AirPods Volume on MS Teams

-If you’re like me, using AirPods 4 for work calls on a locked-down Windows 11 laptop, you may have noticed painfully low volume during MS Teams meetings.
-Despite being at full volume, the sound can be so faint it’s barely audible.
-It turns out this is a surprisingly common issue with corporate-managed machines.
-Here’s how I resolved it without needing Device Manager access and how you can, too.
+If you’re like me, using AirPods 4 for work calls on a locked-down Windows 11 laptop, you may have noticed painfully low Volume during MS Teams meetings.
+Despite being at full Volume, the sound can be so faint it’s barely audible.
+It turns out this is a surprisingly common issue with laptops running on Windows 11.
+Here’s how I resolved the low AirPods Volume on MS Teams without needing Device Manager access, and how you can do the same.

 Why Teams Sound So Quiet with AirPods in Windows 11

-The issue that many users experience, extremely low volume while using AirPods during Microsoft Teams calls on Windows 11, stems from how the operating system handles Bluetooth audio profiles.
-When you connect a Bluetooth headset like AirPods, Windows often defaults to the Hands-Free Telephony or Headset AG (Audio Gateway) profile.
+The issue that many users experience, extremely low Volume while using AirPods during Microsoft Teams calls on Windows 11, stems from how the operating system handles Bluetooth audio profiles.
+When you connect a Bluetooth headset, such as AirPods, Windows often defaults to the Hands-Free Telephony or Headset AG (Audio Gateway) profile.
 This mode enables the microphone and speaker to function simultaneously, making it ideal for two-way communication.

-However, there’s a significant trade-off: Hands-Free mode delivers mono sound at a much lower quality and volume than stereo audio.
-This profile prioritizes the microphone over speaker fidelity, and the result is a tinny, quiet sound that can make professional calls frustratingly hard to follow.
+However, there’s a significant trade-off: Hands-Free mode delivers mono sound at a much lower quality and Volume than stereo audio.
+This profile prioritizes the microphone over speaker fidelity, resulting in a tinny, quiet sound that can make professional calls frustratingly difficult to follow.

 This isn’t just an isolated glitch.
 Across user forums, hundreds have raised concerns: